Outline of information science

-The following outline of information science is provided as an overview of and topical guide to information science:
+The following outline is provided as an overview of and topical guide to information science:

 Information science – interdisciplinary field primarily concerned with the analysis, collection, classification, manipulation, storage, retrieval and dissemination of information.
 Practitioners within the field study the application and usage of knowledge in organizations, along with the interaction between people, organizations and any existing information systems, with the aim of creating, replacing, improving or understanding information systems.

 What type of thing is information science?

 Information science can be described as all of the following: